EmmanuelOwusu/Linear-Regression-and-Bayesian-Optimization/README.md

  The goal of the Bayessian Optimization file  is to illustrate how to use Gaussian processes for Global optimization.

  We  focused on two aspects of Bayesian Optimization (BO):
+    * 1. Choice of the model
+    * 2. Acquisition function.